 There are three levels of ISEE exams: Lower Level, Middle Level, and Upper Level.
 Which test you take depends on what grade you're in.
 Here's how the tests break down by grade level:

-- Lower Level: for 5th and 6th graders
+- Lower Level: for entering 5th and 6th graders

-- Middle Level: for 7th and 8th graders
+- Middle Level: for entering 7th and 8th graders

-- Upper Level: for 9th graders and above
+- Upper Level: for entering 9th graders and above

 No matter which exam you take, your test will have the same general sections: Quantitative Reasoning, Verbal Reasoning, Reading Comprehension, and Mathematics Achievement.
 Additionally, there's also an unscored essay portion that's sent to the schools you apply to.